-Neurologic toxicities, including immune effector cell-associated neurotoxicity syndrome (ICANS), which may be fatal or life-threatening, occurred following treatment with Breyanzi, including concurrently with CRS, after CRS resolution, or in the absence of CRS.
-For patients who received one prior line of therapy for LBCL, the median time to onset of the first event was 8 days (range: 1 to 63 days), for patients who received two or more prior lines of therapy for LBCL, the median time to onset of the first event was 9 days (range: 1 to 66 days) and for patients who received Breyanzi for FL, the median time to onset of the first event was 8 days (range: 4 to 16 days).
+Neurologic toxicities, which may be severe or life-threatening, occurred following treatment with Breyanzi, including concurrently with CRS, after CRS resolution, or in the absence of CRS.
+For patients who received one prior line of therapy for LBCL, the median time to onset of the first event was 8 days (range: 1 to 63 days) and for patients who received two or more prior lines of therapy for LBCL, the median time to onset of the first event was 9 days (range: 1 to 66 days).
 The most common neurologic symptoms included encephalopathy, tremor, aphasia, delirium, dizziness and headache (see section 4.8).